KunyangHan/Intelligent-Pixel-Annotation-Tool/README.md

 # interactive-segmentation-editor
 A web based interactive image annotation tool.
+![img](https://raw.githubusercontent.com/KunyangHan/interactive-segmentation-editor/master/doc/sheep.png "img")

+## Abstract
 We provide two possible instantiations of guidance, i.e., IOG-Click and IOG-Scribble.
 IOG-Click is based on [Inside-Outside-Guidance (IOG)](http://openaccess.thecvf.com/content_CVPR_2020/papers/Zhang_Interactive_Object_Segmentation_With_Inside-Outside_Guidance_CVPR_2020_paper.pdf) and the IOG-Scribble is an improved version, which represents the object-of-interest with a coarse scribble.

-![img](https://raw.githubusercontent.com/KunyangHan/interactive-segmentation-editor/master/doc/sheep.png "img")
+We also prorose superpixel tool for user refinement.

 ## How to use
 1. Install requirement